klumiere/RNA_fold/README.md

 $ ./training_script.py ./TRAIN/train_pdb_list.txt ./TRAIN/training_pdb_files/ ./PLOT/ trainset_dist
 ```
 - This will allow you to download PDB files for the trainset from the [RCSB PDB](https://www.rcsb.org) database from a list containing PDB identifiers.
-- This will generate 20 files for 20 pairs of bases in which each line corresponds to an interval of interactomic distance in the folder `PLOT`
+- This will generate 20 files for 20 pairs of bases in which each line corresponds to an interval of interactomic distance in the folder `PLOT`.

 ## 2/ Plot